simurgailab/automatic-dental-segmentation-module/README.md

 # Automatic Dental Segmentation Module Supported by Artificial Intelligence for Dentistry Students Education
+In this study, DentiAssist, a web-based radiological image analysis and labeling application supported by artificial intelligence, was developed for the education of dentistry students.
+The necessary legal permissions regarding the panoramic tooth images were obtained and ten students from the Faculty of Dentistry of Karabuk University were included in the study.
+In the AI-based analysis of the study, Mask R-CNN was used to detect and divide the teeth, providing information about the positions of the teeth in the region of interest and the pixels of the teeth.
+Using the labeling module of DentiAssist software, 649 training and 279 validation data, precisely labeled by three maxillofacial radiologists, were given as input into the neural network and a feature map was created with the convolutional neural network.
+At the pixel level, a mask was produced for each tooth and tooth detection was carried out with the Region of Interest Alignment module.
+Using an equal number of 100 test images, mAP (mean average precision) was measured 97.75% because of student and artificial intelligence comparison, and 99.02% success was achieved in radiologist and artificial intelligence comparison.

 # Citation
 If you use this research paper, please cite: